Puppet Master vs Demonic Toys: Production

-A few months before filming was scheduled to begin, the crew was informed about the Si-Fi deal.
+A few months before filming was scheduled to begin, the crew was informed about the Sci-Fi deal.
 Band had sold the project to a different producer, Jeff Franklin, who already agreed to a December 2004 premiere date.
 As a result, the film was heavily rushed, with pre-production beginning in June 2004 and a completed copy delivered to Sci-Fi Channel executives by November.

 Director Ted Nicolaou was approached to direct Puppet Master vs Demonic Toys upon the recommendation of Charles Band.
-Intended to serve as a made-for-TV Christmas horror special for the SyFy Channel, the film is a crossover with the Puppet Master series.
+Intended to serve as a made-for-TV Christmas horror special for the Sci-Fi Channel, the film is a crossover with the Puppet Master series.
 Nicolaou was not a fan of the series since he "like[d] working with people, not with puppets", but wanted to direct as he had not had the chance to direct "in quite a long time".
 Filming took place in Bulgaria and had a limited budget of around 250,000.
 Both the Puppet Master and Demonic Toys characters were redesigned for the film.
-For Puppet Master, the original molds had been thrown out and couldn't be recovered.
+For Puppet Master, the original molds were sold at an auction and couldn't be recovered.
 For the Demonic Toys, director Ted Nicolaou said they were changed out of respect for Charles Band, since he wasn't involved with the film and felt copying John Carl Buechler's original designs would be unfair.

 The role of Robert Toulon was originally written for an older actor and described as an "absent-minded professor" type.
+Courtney Joyner had Fred Williard in mind for the role.
 After Corey Feldman was cast, the script was slightly rewritten to accommodate his younger age.